PereViader/ManualDi/README.md

 b.Bind<D>().Default().FromConstructor(); // Default calls Inject and Initialize
 ```

-Using default is not mandatory, but it helps development by taking the responsibility of updating the bindings away from the developer any time a new Inject / Initialize method is introduced.
+Using default is not required, but it helps speed up development because the developer are only required to implement standardized DI boilerplate once and then then the actual DI resolution code will be updated automatically.

-Thus, it is recommended to always add it even if the type does not currently have any of the methods.
+For this reason, it is recommended to always add it even if the type does not currently have any of the methods.

+Note: The default method will only be built for classes that live in the developers code and not for C# System classes or 3rd party code.

 ## Scope